Tuition fee refunds

-The following are deemed to be medical or exceptional circumstances:
+The following circumstances are considered to be 'medical or exceptional':

 • serious illness or accident, or severe psychological impairment